codicevitae/python-pi/Week_4/Readme.md

 * To understand if and if-else statements
 * To understand Python's if-else syntax and indentation requirements

+#### Background/Review
+* What does a computer do?
+(Exactly what you tell it to!)
+* How does a computer store and process data and instructions?
+  1. Ones and Zeros
+  2. Review binary discussion
+  3. Stored on disk as on/off bits magnetically
+  4. Processed in CPU as on/off bit electrically and/or magnetically
+* Why don't we have to think in ones and zeros?
+(Abstraction - higher-level langages are our friends!)

 #### Algorithms
 * How do you define a process or solution to a problem?
-* How do you make a peanut butter and jelly sandwich?
 * An algorithm is a set of instructions designed to achieve a certain goal or solve a certain problem
 * We all use algorithms every day of our lives, we just may not call them that
   1. How do you get ready for school in the morning?
   2. How do you make your bed?
   3. How do you make a Peanut Butter Sandwich?
+(Class participation - write an algorithm on the board based on their ideas)

 #### Limitations of Linear Program Flow
 * So far the instructions you have given the computer have been linear sequences of simple instructions